Thursday, 26th February 2004

-“They are,” Simpson said.
-He reached a container from the glove-box and handed it back between the large front seats.
+“They are.”
+Simpson reached a container from the glove box and handed it back between the large front seats.

-“Thank you,” Cameron said.
-He opened the wallet to find cigars and lighter.
+“Thank you.”
+Cameron opened the wallet to find cigars and lighter.

 “Do you want me to stop somewhere and let you get into the front?”

 “No Norrie,” Cameron said, as he relaxed and lit the Cuban.
 “All in good time my friend.”
-The thick end of the cigar glowed as air was drawn through the hand-picked leaves.
+The thick end of the cigar glowed as Cameron drew the air through the hand-picked leaves.

 “You carried out a fuckin’ brutal execution back there, Mr Cameron.”

 Simpson used the rear-view to check his passenger’s expression.
 He knew a nutcase when he saw one.
 There was one in the mirror every time he looked.
 Now there was one in his rear-view.
-He switched on the fan, and drove on in silence, dimples appearing in his ruddy cheeks.
+He switched on the fan and drove on in silence, dimples appearing on his ruddy, scarred cheeks.

 Phil McKenzie stood at the large office window, gazing across the River Clyde at the south side of his hometown.
-The office suite was situated on the top floor of a modern glass and steel block on the junction of Bothwell Street and Douglas Street.
+The office suite on the top floor of a modern glass and steel block was at the junction of Bothwell Street and Douglas Street.

 On the television in the large office, the morning news team handed over to a local outside broadcast unit.